 Allocations that are internal to SQL Server use the SQL Server memory manager.
 Tracking the difference between process memory counters from sys.dm_os_process_memory and internal counters can indicate memory use from external components in the SQL Server memory space.

 Memory brokers fairly distribute memory allocations between various components within SQL Server, based on current and projected usage.
 Memory brokers do not perform allocations.
 They only track allocations for computing distribution.

 The following table provides information about memory brokers.

-To call this from Azure SQL Data Warehouse or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_os_memory_brokers.
+To call this from Azure Synapse Analytics (SQL DW) or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_os_memory_brokers.

 |Column name||Data type||Description|

 |pool_id||int||ID of the resource pool if it is associated with a Resource Governor pool.|

 |memory_broker_type||nvarchar(60)||Type of memory broker.
 There are currently three types of memory brokers in SQL Server, listed below with their descriptions.

 MEMORYBROKER_FOR_CACHE : Memory that is allocated for use by cached objects (Not Buffer Pool cache).

 MEMORYBROKER_FOR_STEAL : Memory that is stolen from the buffer pool.
 This memory is not available for reuse by other components until it is freed by the current owner.